 - Customers and volunteers are to wear a face mask whilst in the library, unless they are exempt.

 - We’ll provide hand sanitiser at the entrance, please sanitise your hands upon entering the library.

 - There will be a one way system in operation.
 Entrance is via the front of the building and the exit is via the rear door.

 - Please keep a 2m distance between yourself and volunteers/other users at all times.
 Floor markings have been put down marking out 2m distances.

 - If you or a member of your household has symptoms of COVID-19, please do not visit the library

-- Computer sessions should be booked in advance where possible, customers can book a computer by clicking here or telephoning the library during opening hours.
+- Computer sessions will be limited to 50 minutes per person per day and should be booked in advance where possible.
+Customers can book a computer by clicking here or telephoning the library during opening hours.